BismarckY/reinvent2018-dev303-code/docs/lab3.md

 Before we can deploy the AWS X-Ray daemon to the EKS cluster we need to apply the necessary IAM permissions.
 Attach the `AWSXRayDaemonWriteAccess` policy to the service account for the X-Ray daemon.
 This allows the X-Ray Pods on any worker node to send trace data to the AWS X-Ray backend.
 These instructions use eksctl to enable the necessary setup in the EKS cluster and create a service account attached to the right IAM role.

+If you followed the instructions on [lab 2](lab2.md), you may skip the following command as it was done previously.

 ```bash
 eksctl utils associate-iam-oidc-provider \
                --name dev303-workshop \
                --approve
 ```

+Now create the IAM Service account to provide X-Ray pods with correct IAM permissions.

 ```bash
 eksctl create iamserviceaccount \